pmean/build-website/text/06/HcupSeminar.md

 > > encounter-level information for all payers compiled in a uniform
 > > format with privacy protections in place.
 HCUP databases include:
 > > The Nationwide Inpatient Sample (NIS) with inpatient data from a
 > > national sample of over 1,000 hospitals.
-The Kids\' Inpatient
+The Kids' Inpatient
 > > Database (KID) is a nationwide sample of pediatric inpatient
 > > discharges.
 The State Inpatient Databases (SID) contain the universe
 > > of inpatient discharge abstracts from participating states.
 The